 - Rasa (taste on the tongue): Madhura (Sweet), Tikta (Bitter

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Katu (Pungent)

 Kasmarda cures krmi (parasitic infection), pratishyay (rhinitis), Aruchi (anorexia), Shvasa (asthma), and Kasa.
 It helps in the cleansing of ulcers.

 Unani Properties of Kasondi

-In Unani the Seeds are used in skin diseases, cough and whooping cough.
-The Roots are used in fever, neuralgia and dropsy.
+In Unani the Seeds are used in skin diseases, cough, and whooping cough.
+The Roots are used in the fever, neuralgia, and dropsy.